KauzClay/docs-tap/cartographer-conventions/creating-conventions.hbs.md

     }
     ```

-### <a id='match-crit-img-metadata'></a>Matching criteria by image metadata
+### <a id='match-crit-img-metadata'></a> Matching criteria by image metadata

-For each image contained within the PodTemplateSpec, the convention controller fetches the OCI image metadata and known [bill of materials (BOMs)](reference/bom.md), providing it to the convention server as [ImageConfig](./reference/image-config.md).
-This metadata is introspected to make decisions about how to configure the PodTemplateSpec.
+For each image contained within the `PodTemplateSpec`, the convention controller fetches the OCI image
+metadata and known [bill of materials (BOMs)](reference/bom.hbs.md), providing it to the convention
+server as [ImageConfig](reference/image-config.hbs.md).
+This metadata is introspected to make
+decisions about how to configure the `PodTemplateSpec`.

 ## <a id='install'></a> Configure and install the convention server

-The `server.yaml` defines the Kubernetes components that enable the convention server in the cluster.
+The `server.yaml` defines the Kubernetes components that enable the convention server in the
+cluster.
 The next definitions are within the file.

-1. <a id='install-namespace'></a>A `namespace` is created for the convention server components and has the required objects to run the server.
-It's used in the [ClusterPodConvention](#install-convention) section to indicate to the controller where the server is.
+1. A `namespace` is created for the convention server components and has the required objects to run
+   the server.
+It is used in the `ClusterPodConvention` section to indicate to the controller where
+   the server is.

     ```yaml
     ...